Carl Carter

-Carl Anthony Carter Sr. (born March 7, 1964 in Fort Worth, Texas) was a former cornerback in the NFL.
+Carl Anthony Carter Sr. (March 7, 1964 – May 15, 2019) was a cornerback in the National Football League (NFL).
 He played for the St. Louis/Phoenix Cardinals, Cincinnati Bengals, Tampa Bay Buccaneers, and Green Bay Packers.
+He was selected by the Cardinals in the fourth round of the 1986 NFL draft.
 Collegiately, he played for the Texas Tech Red Raiders.

-According to the Star-Telegram, former Texas Tech Red Raider Carl Carter who played seven seasons in the NFL, died on May 15th, 2019 at the age of 55.
-Carter came to Texas Tech in the fall of 1982 and played in 33 games as a Red Raider.
+Carter died on May 15, 2019, in his hometown of Fort Worth, TX.